ValMobile/RealisticSurvival-Wiki/pages/Editing-Config-Files.md

 `boolean`
 - Represents a condition
-- Two values are `true` and `false`.
+- Only has 2 values:`true` and `false`.
 This is used in the config files for enabling and disabling features.
 True corresponds with enabled while false corresponds with disabled.

 `String`
 - Represents text